A note on closed subgroups of compact Lie groups: Primitive subgroups and a theorem of Borel-Serre

 \subsection{A generalization of a theorem of Borel-Serre}

-In 1950s, Borel and Serre proved a theorem said any supersovable finite subgroup of a compact (or linear reductive) Lie group is contained in the normalizer subgroup of a maximal torus.
+In 1950s, Borel and Serre proved the following theorem, which is very useful for the study of finite subgroups of Lie groups.

-\begin{theorem}[Borel-Serre, \cite{Serre}] For any compact Lie group $G$ with a supersovable finite subgroup $S$, we can always find a maximal torus $T$ such that $S\subset N_{G}(T)$. \end{theorem}
+\begin{theorem}[Borel-Serre, \cite{Serre}] For any compact Lie group $G$ with a supersovable finite subgroup $S$, there always exists a maximal torus $T$ of $G$ such that $S\subset N_{G}(T)$. \end{theorem}

-\begin{lemma} For a compact semi-simple Lie group $G$ and a closed subgroup $H$ with $\dim H< \dim G$, we can always find a closed primitive subgroup $K$ of $G$, such that $H\subset K$, $K_0 \not = G_0$, and $H_0$ is a normal subgroup of $K_0$.
-Moreover, when $H$ is not primitive, $H_0$ is a proper normal subgroup of $K_0.$ \end{lemma}
+\begin{lemma} For a compact semi-simple Lie group $G$ and a closed subgroup $S$ with $\dim S< \dim G$ which is not primitive, there exists a closed primitive subgroup $H$ of $G$, such that $S\subset H$, $H_0 \neq G_0$, and $S_0$ is a proper normal subgroup of $H_0$. \end{lemma}

-\begin{proof} Prove by induction on $\dim G$.
-If $H$ is primitive, let $K=H$, then $K$ satisfies the conclusion in the lemma.